Merik opened his eyes only to slam them shut as the light of the sun jabbed into them.

 No land.
 No ship.
 No rescue.
 No nothing.

 “Oh, no, no, no,” he groaned.
 He’d forgotten what had happened the night before, forgotten that he was soaked, hurt, and cast adrift in the raft in the middle of nowhere.

 “God, why?
 Just why?” he mumbled as he scanned the empty horizon.
 And this was supposed to be a fun trip, he thought.
 What the hell are we going to do now?
 He turned to voice just that but ended up gasping instead.
-The raft was empty, save him, a small oar stuck to the side, and the fabric roof of the raft.
+The raft was empty, save himself, a small oar sticking to the side, and the fabric roof of the raft.
 The small bag that held the emergency transmitter and supplies, that all life rafts were supposed to have, was missing.
 Only the small rope that had been attached to it remained.
 Its end: ripped.

 He grabbed the sides of his head and tried to recall the events of the night prior.